apache/flink-web/faq.md

 ## My job fails with various exceptions from the HDFS/Hadoop code.
 What can I do?

-The most common cause for that is that the Hadoop version in Flink's classpath is different than the Hadoop version of the cluster you want to connect to (HDFS / YARN).
+The most common cause for that is that the Hadoop version in Flink's classpath is different from the Hadoop version of the cluster you want to connect to (HDFS / YARN).

 The easiest way to fix that is to pick a Hadoop-free Flink version and simply export the Hadoop path and classpath from the cluster.